Jean-Léon Gérôme: Legacy

-Gérôme's prodigious energy, long career, and wide popularity resulted in an enormous body of work that now resides in museums and private collections around the world; Gerald M. Ackerman's revised catalogue raisonné of 2018 lists approximately 700 paintings and 70 sculptures.
+Gerald M. Ackerman's revised catalogue raisonné of 2018 lists approximately 700 paintings and 70 sculptures.

 In the early 1870s Gérôme was known for an astonishing range of visual exotica, all realized in precise, minute detail, achieved with thin layers of paint that revealed nary a brushstroke...His works were particularly sought after by wealthy Americans...Over the course of his career, Gérôme sold to American patrons 144 paintings, nearly a quarter of his production.
 [A work by Gérôme in the Nob Hill mansion of Leland Stanford was destroyed in the San Francisco earthquake and fire of 1906.]
 Despite his prodigious output and enormous transatlantic success, most scholarly articles of recent decades cite Gérôme's work as a noxious blend of the trite, the exploitative and the stultifying academic.
 However, the latest scholarship is re-evaluating Gérôme and his importance in the nineteenth century.
 A 2010 essay by art historian Mary G. Morton...points out that, contrary to most twenty- and twenty-first century perspectives...Americans [in the 1800s] found Gérôme's paintings complex, edifying and completely modern.

-His well-researched and minutely detailed images of gladiator combats, chariot races, slave markets, and many other subjects from the ancient world created an indelible impression on popular culture.
+His detailed depictions of gladiatorial combats, chariot races, slave markets, and various other aspects of the ancient world have left a lasting impression on popular culture.